evangelenesiyin/memorycard/README.md

 Concentration or memory games are well-known among many, even for beginners who are new to gaming.
 I decided to build a memory card game as a way to reminisce about my childhood days - this is one of the games that introduced me to the world of gaming.

-Flip It!'s objective is to click and match two identical cards until all cards are faced up within a time limit.
+Flip It!'s objective is to click and match two identical cards containing fruit emojis until all cards are faced up within a time limit.

 There are two modes:
 1. **Normal mode:** 4 x 4 grid, to complete within 30 secs